Inflectra/spira-documentation/docs/TaraVault-User-Manual/Using-Subversion.md

 the number of the artifact.
 So by creating a commit message that reads:

-SpiraTeam will automatically detect tokens and will include links to them under the Associations tab for a revision detail.
+SpiraTeam will automatically detect tokens and will include links to them under the Associations tab for a commit detail.
 If you forget to add the association during the commit, you can use the 'Add Association' option within SpiraTeam to add the association after the fact.
 This is described in more detail in the *SpiraTeam User